saa-ts-dacs/dacs/part_I/chapter_4/6_finding_aids.md

 An item list, a file of calendar sheets, and indexes by subject, type of author, and (selectively) place written from are available in the repository; filed under M316.

-A Marriage Index database of information from these records is maintained by the Ulster County Clerk’s Office Archives.
+A Marriage Index database of information from these records is maintained by the Ulster County Clerk's Office Archives.

 Register of outgoing correspondence in this series found in the first folder.